Grievance Procedure and Dispute Resolution

 - Pre-Grievance Counseling

-Representatives of Human Resources and Affirmative Action (i.e. Staff Human Resources, Mediation Services, Health System Human Resources, Flint and Dearborn Human Resources), and, in situations when unlawful discrimination is alleged, a representative of the HR/AA Office of Institutional Equity, will be available to counsel employees who believe they have a grievance.
+Representatives of University Human Resources (i.e. Staff Human Resources, Mediation Services, Michigan Medicine Human Resources, Flint and Dearborn Human Resources), and, in situations when unlawful discrimination is alleged, a representative of the Office of Institutional Equity, will be available to counsel employees who believe they have a grievance.

 The role of the counselor is to help the grievant identify the source of the problem and provide the grievant with information concerning University resources, policies and Standard Practice Guides, as well as information about protective state and federal laws and regulations which may have a bearing on the potential grievance.